|Nutritional Guidelines (per serving)|

 Gradually stir remaining water into the batter mixture until it is thin enough to pour.
 Remove the hot pizza pan from oven, and immediately pour the batter into the pan.
 The batter should make a thin layer, about 1/4 inch.
 Place the pan back in the oven and bake until fainá is golden and crispy about 8 to 10 minutes.

-Cut them into pieces and serve.
+Cut the flatbread into pieces and serve hot.